Oecusse: History

 In 1859, with the Treaty of Lisbon, Portugal and the Netherlands divided the island between them.
-West Timor became Dutch, with its colonial seat at Kupang, and East Timor became Portuguese, with its seat in Dili.
+West Timor became Dutch, with its colonial seat at Kupang, and Timor-Leste became Portuguese, with its seat in Dili.
 This left Oecusse and Noimuti as enclaves surrounded by Dutch territory.
 In 1912 the Liurai of Ambeno, João da Cruz, staged a revolt against the Portuguese.
 It was quickly put down, after which the Ambeno kingdom lapsed.
 The Liurai of Oecusse became dominant in the entire Oecusse exclave.
 The definitive border was drawn by The Hague in 1916.
 Apart from Japanese occupation during World War II, the border remained the same until the end of the colonial period.
 The region was given the status of county (conselho), named Oecússi, by the Portuguese government in August 1973, the last Timorese area to receive it.

 Indonesian forces invaded Oecusse on 6 June 1975.
-In October they occupied the western border districts of East Timor's main territory.
-It was in Pante Macassar that an Indonesian fifth column raised the Indonesian flag on 29 November 1975, a week before the official Indonesian invasion of East Timor proper.
-However, even under Indonesian rule, Oecusse was administered as part of the province of East Timor, as it had been as part of Portuguese Timor.
+In October they occupied the western border districts of Timor-Leste's main territory.
+It was in Pante Macassar that an Indonesian fifth column raised the Indonesian flag on 29 November 1975, a week before the official Indonesian invasion of Timor-Leste proper.
+However, even under Indonesian rule, Oecusse was administered as part of the province of Timor-Leste, as it had been as part of Portuguese Timor.
 Like much of the country, it suffered violent attacks near the 1999 referendum for independence.
 Over 90 percent of the infrastructure was destroyed.
-It became part of the independent state of East Timor on 20 May 2002.
+It became part of the independent state of Timor-Leste on 20 May 2002.

-In the 1970s and 1980s, New Zealander anarchist Bruce Grenville began a hoax, claiming to have founded the sultanate of Occussi-Ambeno.
+In the 1970s and 1980s, anarchist New Zealander Bruce Grenville began a hoax, claiming to have founded the sultanate of Occussi-Ambeno.
 He invented a history for the state of tribes united against the Portuguese, and produced many cinderella stamps for his creation.

-On 11 November 1999, over 600 Australian troops from 3RAR (Third Battalion, Royal Australian Regiment) deployed from Maliana in East Timor proper to Oecusse to liberate the enclave.
+On 11 November 1999, over 600 Australian troops from 3RAR (Third Battalion, Royal Australian Regiment) deployed from Maliana in Timor-Leste proper to Oecusse to liberate the enclave.
 They stayed there until late February 2000, being replaced by Jordanian troops.